VioletViolaVi/Milestone-Project-1/README.md

    3. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up button.
 - Sign up form:
    1. In the email form box, enter an invalid email address without an “@” to elicit an alert informing the user to enter a valid email address with an “@”.
-   2. In the phone number form box, enter an invalid phone number that doesn’t follow the format: “012-3456-7890” so the alert, explaining that the phone number entered is invalid and needs to follow the provided example’s structure, can be displayed to the user.
-   3. In the select box for the user to choose which option or options they want, hold down the ctrl button and click on more than one provided option to ensure it is possible for the user to select more than one option.
+   2. In the select box for the user to choose which option or options they want, hold down the ctrl button and click on more than one provided option to ensure it is possible for the user to select more than one option.
-   4. Reclick the selected options again, to ensure they can be removed and therefore changed.
+   3. Reclick the selected options again, to ensure they can be removed and therefore changed.
-   5. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up form.
+   4. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up form.
 - Sign up form button:
    1. Click the form’s sign up button without entering any details, to ensure an alert shows up informing the user that completing all parts of the form is mandatory before submission.
-   2. Complete all boxes in the form correctly, following its instructions and click on the sign up button at the end.
+   2. Complete all boxes in the form correctly and click on the sign up button at the end.
 Ensure an alert message appears telling the user that their information has been submitted.
    3. Use the W3C Markup Validation Service to check that there are no other coding issues with the sign up form button.
 - Testimonials:
    1. Open the BusyBakes website.